Brumble Guides.

 Not all insurance companies offer discounts for dash cams, but some do.
 The discounts typically range between 10% and 15%, though some specialist insurers offer up to 30% off for drivers with specific dash cam brands.

-According to data from Nextbase, a leading dash cam manufacturer, the average saving for their customers in 2024 was £113 based on an average premium of £613.
-That's enough to cover the cost of a decent dash cam in just one year.
+According to data from Nextbase, a leading dash cam manufacturer, that's enough to cover the cost of a decent dash cam in just one year.

 Some insurers in the UK market are known to offer dash cam discounts, though the availability and amount varies significantly.
 Each company has its own approach – some offer set percentages, while others assess discounts on a case-by-case basis depending on your individual circumstances.